VOIP Security: Protecting Your Business Communications

 1. Use Call Encryption

 Encrypt your voice calls to prevent eavesdropping.
 This ensures that only the sender and receiver can understand the conversation.
+Call encryption is a key feature for maintaining the integrity of your communications.

 2. Separate VOIP from Other Network Traffic